-The whole of your second year is devoted to the core principles of CS.
-The course covers all the bases: the theory behind it, systems, mathematics, applications, and professionalism (i.e. the ethics, economics and law relevant to putting all of this into practice in a commercial environment).
+By the end of your second year you will have covered all the core principles of CS.
+These include the theory behind CS, systems, mathematics, applications, and professionalism (i.e. the ethics, economics and law relevant to putting all of this into practice in a commercial environment).
 By the end of this year you will have covered the core syllabus specified by the industry bodies (BCS, IET, IEEE, ACM).
 This is where you get to appreciate CS as a whole whilst simultaneously developing the transferable skills that employers love.

 For the full course details for the current year, see the syllabus booklet